mohammed-adl/flash-trading-simulator/Readme.md

 ### Global Data Fetching & Caching System

 - Periodically fetches global asset prices and caches them in memory to minimize API calls.
-- Uses symbols from each user’s watchlist to determine which data to serve.
+- Uses symbols from each user's watchlist to determine which data to serve.
 - All users get served from the same global data cache.
 - Fetch new missing symbols and add them to the global data cache.
 - Sends real-time updates **per user watchlist**, keeping portfolios and watchlists fresh.